ipfs-inactive/blog/content/post/115-ipfs-and-igalia-collaborate-on-dweb-in-browsers.md

 ## Background

 Nowadays, the majority of pages on the Web are coming from central servers controlled by their owners.
-[Protocol Labs](https://protocol.ai/) is developing the [IPFS protocol](https://ipfs.io) in order to shape a future Web which would instead be based on the idea of peer-to-peer infrastructures.
+The [IPFS protocol](https://ipfs.io/) envisions a future Web in which content can be delivered peer-to-peer, meaning directly between individuals or within groups.
 There have been web platform and browser efforts to reach the [goal of a distributed Web](https://arewedistributedyet.com/).

 Nevertheless, having corresponding protocols natively supported in browsers and taken into account in web standards will require coordination with various actors of the Web, including standardization groups (W3C, WHATWG, ...) and browser implementers.